gvwilson/sensibleadventures/gleam/gleam.md

 Just as they did so, the wagon plunged into the forest on the other side of the dry streambed.
 Number One picked up the reins again.
-"Whoa!" he shouted at his snarly-dogs.
+"Whoa!" he shouted at his clankers.
 The wagon slowed, then stopped.
-The snarly-dogs fell to the ground, gasping for air.
+The clankers fell to the ground, gasping for air.

 Number One pulled a dirty cloth out of his pocket and wiped the sweat from his forehead.
 Without warning, he whacked the head of the cane